RetireJS/retire.js/node/README.md

-  --noderepo <path|url>    Local or internal version of repo --cachedir <path>        Path to use for local cache instead of /tmp/.retire-cache --proxy <url>            Proxy url (http://some.sever:8080) --outputformat <format>  Valid formats: text, json, jsonsimple, depcheck (experimental) and cyclonedx --outputpath <path>      File to which output should be written --ignore <paths>         Comma delimited list of paths to ignore --ignorefile <path>      Custom ignore file, defaults to .retireignore / .retireignore.json
+  --noderepo <path|url>    Local or internal version of repo --cachedir <path>        Path to use for local cache instead of /tmp/.retire-cache --proxy <url>            Proxy url (http://some.sever:8080) --outputformat <format>  Valid formats: text, json, jsonsimple, depcheck (experimental), cyclonedx and cyclonedxJSON --outputpath <path>      File to which output should be written --ignore <paths>         Comma delimited list of paths to ignore --ignorefile <path>      Custom ignore file, defaults to .retireignore / .retireignore.json